survivejs/react-book/manuscript/01_webpack_compared.md

 Why would you use Webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
 Webpack deals with the difficult problem of bundling, but there's so much more.
 I picked up Webpack because of its support for hot module replacement (HMR).
 This is a feature used by [react-hot-loader](https://github.com/gaearon/react-hot-loader).
 I will show you later how to set it up.

-You might be familiar with tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/) already.
+You might be familiar with tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/), already.
 These tools refresh the browser automatically as you make changes.
 HMR takes things one step further.
 In the case of React, it allows the application to maintain its state.
 This sounds simple, but it makes a big difference in practice.

 Aside from the HMR feature, Webpack's bundling capabilities are extensive.
 It allows you to split bundles in various ways.
 You can even load them dynamically as your application gets executed.
 This sort of lazy loading comes in handy, especially for larger applications.
 You can load dependencies as you need them.